gvwilson/sensibleadventures/booksters-apprentice.md

 Thomas shook his head.
 "They'll kill us all."

 For a moment, Gaeston didn't move, then– "No!"
 Erileine shouted, as Gaeston lowered his bow.
-Without thinking, she threw herself at Thomas.
+Without thinking, she hurled herself at Thomas.
 Her shoulder hit him in the chest.
-He cursed and grabbed a guyline to save himself from falling.
+He cursed and grabbed a guyline to save himself from falling over the side.

 Erileine threw her weight onto the rudder.
 The *Presumption* tilted sharply.
-Donaien's spear clattered to the deck as he grabbed the gunwale with one hand and Armaend with the other.
+Her father's spear clattered to the deck as he grabbed the gunwale with one hand and a cursing Vurt with the other.

-Twenty strides, ten, five–just as Razi threw himself over the cliff, Thomas pulled Erileine out of the steering seat.
-"Idiot!" he shouted, yanking the rudder as the boat's starboard side scraped against the mountain.
+Twenty strides, ten, five–just as Razi threw himself over the cliff, Thomas pulled Erileine out of his way.
+"Idiot!" he snarled, yanking the rudder as the boat's starboard side scraped against the mountain.

-*Thud!* Razi hit the sail and fell to the deck.
+*Thud!* Razi hit the sail and slid down to the deck.

-"Oh hells," Gaeston swore.
+"Oh cake," Gaeston swore.
 Erileine whirled around.
-Standing at the top of the cliff, the Hett magician raised his hands and brought them together.
+Standing at the top of the cliff, the blind Hett magician raised his hands and brought them together.

 *Whoomp!* Banefire fell toward them.
-Erileine screamed as it splashed against something invisible above the mast.
-A roiling mass of flame poured around them and past them and then fell away behind them as the *Presumption* fled into the night.
+Thomas pointed at it and shouted words no human throat was ever meant to make.
+Erileine screamed as the fire splashed against something invisible above the mast.
+A roiling mass of flame poured past them and to fall away as the *Presumption* fled into the night.

 "Razi!"
 Erileine knelt beside the bookster and shook him.
 "Razi, wake